16 zip codes·Updated June 2026

 4 Bedroom$1,450/mo

-Fair Market Rents are published annually by HUD for the Birmingham metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Birmingham metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-Birmingham is another market that cash flow investors have discovered.
-Healthcare dominates — UAB (University of Alabama at Birmingham) is the largest employer in the state and one of the biggest academic medical centers in the Southeast.
-Alabama is very landlord-friendly from a regulatory standpoint.
+Birmingham is a cash flow market that more investors have discovered.
+Healthcare dominates.
+UAB (University of Alabama at Birmingham) is the largest employer in the state and one of the biggest academic medical centers in the Southeast.
+Alabama is landlord-friendly from a regulatory standpoint.
 Homewood, Mountain Brook, and the Lakeview District are premium.
-Ensley, Woodlawn, and parts of the west side are where investors find the best price-to-rent ratios.
-The market is less saturated with out-of-state investors than Memphis, which means there may be more opportunity to find underpriced properties.
-Entry points are low and the healthcare employment base provides stability.
+Ensley, Woodlawn, and parts of the west side have the best price-to-rent ratios.
+Less saturated with out-of-state investors than Memphis, which can mean more opportunity to find underpriced properties.
+Low entry points plus a stable healthcare employment base.
 Worth a look if you want Southeast cash flow without Florida insurance headaches.